lbechberger/CorpusStudyNumerals/README.md

 ### Conda

-We provide the file `numerals.yml` defining a conda environment which should provide all required packages.
-It can be installed by typing:
+We provide the file `numerals.yml` defining a conda environment which can be used to create an environment containint all required packages.
+Just type:
 ```shell
 conda env create -f numerals.yml
 ```
-Once that environment is installed, you have to activate everytime you want to use it.
+Once that environment is created, you have to activate it everytime you want to use it.
 Activation is done with the following command on Linux/Mac OS X:
 ```shell
 source activate numerals
 ```
-On Windows
+On Windows simply type:
 ```shell
 activate numerals
 ```